AdaCore/gnatstudio/docs/users_guide/extending.rst

 languages.

 You create a new hook by calling :func:`Hook.register`.
-This function takes two arguments: the name of the hook you are creating and the type of the hook.
+This function takes two arguments: the name of the hook you are creating and , optionally, the type of the hook.
 The name of the hook is left to you.
 Any character is allowed in that name, although using only alphanumerical characters is recommended.

-The type of the hook must be one of the following:

-* the empty string

-  Indicates that the hook does not take any argument.
-None should be passed to :func:`Hook.run` and none should be expected by the various commands connected to that hook, other than the hook name itself.

-* :command:`general`

-  Indicates that the hook is of the general type that allows any number of parameter, of any type.
+When the hook type is omitted, it indicates that the hook is of the general type that allows any number of parameter, of any type.
 Other scripts are able to connect to it but will not be executed when the hook is run if they do not expect the same number of parameters passed to :func:`Hook.run`.
 Other scripts in other languages only receive the hook name as a parameter, not the full list of parameters.

-* one of the values returned by :func:`Hook.list_types`

-  Indicates that the hook is of one of the types exported by GPS itself.
+When specified, the type of the hook must be one of the values returned by :func:`Hook.list_types`: it indicates that the hook is of one of the types exported by GPS itself.
 The advantage of using such explicit types instead of :command:`general` is that GPS is able to do more testing of the validity of the parameters.
 Such hooks can also be connected to from other scripting languages.

 A small trick worth noting: if the command bound to a hook does not have the correct number of parameters that this hook provides, the command will not be